Where to Paddle Board in Bend, Oregon

 Best Paddle-Board & Kayak Spots by Bend

-1) The Old Mill District in Bend, on the Deschutes River: This is by far the most popular place to paddle-board in Bend, & it will also give you the best people-watching.
-You can put your board in the water in several spots: at Riverbend Park (with all the river floaters), Farewell Bend Park (across the river from Riverbend), or if you’re renting paddle-boards at popular Tumalo Creek Kayak & Canoe ~ you can put your board in on their private dock…then paddle to the left, up-river, towards Riverbend Park.
+1) The Old Mill District in Bend, on the Deschutes River: This is by far the most popular place to paddle-board in Bend, & it also gives you the best people-watching.
+Put your board in at one of these spots: at Riverbend Park (with all the river floaters), Farewell Bend Park (across from Riverbend), or if you’re renting paddle-boards at popular Tumalo Creek Kayak & Canoe ~ just put your board in on their private dock…then paddle to the left, up-river, towards Riverbend Park.
 The good news is: you can simply float on the way back!

 The three iconic stacks let you know that you’re in the Old Mill District of Bend: by far the most popular place in town to paddle-board!
 You can even paddle in the evening, like we are in this picture, during concerts at Les Schwab Ampitheatre…